 The “Fact Witness”

 If you are testifying as a witness of fact, usually you do so after being compelled to testify by subpoena.
 In this case, your testimony is fact-based like a witness at an automobile accident.
 You show up at the venue, are sworn in, and you are asked specific questions by both sides.
 You provide basic answers related to what you did and the patient’s reactions and statements to what you did.
 You reiterate your documented conclusions.
 You are not obligated to provide an opinion.
-You are paid a state-mandated subpoena fee and mileage regardless of the amount of your professional time required in the case.
+You are paid a state-mandated subpoena fee and mileage regardless of the amount of your professional time required.

 The “Expert Witness”